-- 1 Press SETUP > 1 (Instr) > 2 (IO/Print). - 2 Set the serial interface port to RS232, set a baud rate your printer can handle - be sure to use the same setting in the printer.
-Select the printer type as described above, and unless you're in need of printouts with German text, set language setting to ENGLISH.
+- 1 Press SETUP > 1 (Instr) > 2 (IO/Print). - 2 Set the serial interface port to RS232, set a baud rate your printer can handle be sure to use the same setting in the printer.
+Select the printer type as described above, and unless you're in need of printouts with German, French or Swedish text, set language setting to ENGLISH.